library(tidyverse)

 ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.

-total <- read_csv("data/totaloffense.csv")
+<- read_csv("data/totaloffense.csv") total

 Rows: 1253 Columns: 9